Prismatic

 How to integrate SaaS applications with an embedded iPaaS

-Regardless of whether you build from scratch or use a platform, providing customer-facing integrations can be challenging, time-consuming, and costly.
+Whether you build from scratch or use a platform, providing customer-facing integrations can be challenging, time-consuming, and costly.
 However, an embedded integration platform allows you to address real-world integration needs while building, deploying, and supporting B2B SaaS integrations with tools expressly intended for those tasks.
-And, you can do it with less headache, less time, and less money than it would otherwise require.
+And, you can do it with fewer headaches, less time, and less money than it would otherwise require.

 Question: What if I need to build integrations for my customers and already have an enterprise iPaaS?
 Wouldn't it make sense to go with what I know instead of getting another platform?